-No matter the age or gender, anyone can benefit from this extra ordinary spice!
+No matter the age or gender, anyone can benefit from Black pepper, this extra ordinary spice!

 The History –-

-The history of black pepper lies in the Indian soil – the spice is native to South India and other parts of South Asia and has been used in Indian cooking since 2000 BC.
+The history of it lies in the Indian soil – the spice is native to South India and other parts of South Asia and has been used in Indian cooking since 2000 BC.
 The source of pepper exports to neighboring countries was the Malabar Coast, which is present-day Kerala.

-The nutrients in black pepper are what have given it a powerful culinary status which is why it is important that we know about them.
+The nutrients in it are what have given it a powerful culinary status which is why it is important that we know about them.

 The Classical Categorization according to Ayurveda –